Introduction

 Multiple Orders

 An employer may have an employee who has more than one case and order and therefore will receive multiple order/notices to withhold income.
 Federal law requires that some money will be paid to each order for current support.
 The employer may need to prorate the amount due.
-Please refer to the withholding order/notice, JFS 04047 for additional details.
+For additional details, please refer to the withholding order/notice.

 Normally, when an employee is being paid his or her regular earnings, the full amount of the order can usually be withheld.
 It is only when the paycheck falls short due to special circumstances that the employer may not be able to withhold the full ordered amounts.